THIS WEB PAGE IS ALSO AVAILABLE AS A PODCAST HERE.

 And with these words from Jesus we conclude this second look at His moving recollections given to Sister Josefa Menendez, in this case covering the Eucharist.

 In the next installment, Jesus talks about His agony in the Garden of Gesthemane, His arrest, and the Denial of St. Peter.
-We will be uploading that part soon.
 As a reminder, this blog post is also available as a Podcast on our Podcast page.

 Wishing you a Blessed Lent!